Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 I don’t set you up artificially.
 I give you the space to be yourselves.
 We talk, we laugh, we walk in front of each other.
 I don’t tell you to pretend to be a cover model – just to be yourself.
 And it works.

-15. is it possible to organize a session at sunrise or sunset?
+Is it possible to organize a session in the mountains at sunrise or sunset?

 Definitely!
 And honestly?
 These are the most beautiful moments in the mountains and beyond.

-East – this is peace, quiet, no one is there.
+East – it’s peace, quiet, no one is there.
 The light is soft, romantic, atmospheric.

-West – golden hour, warm light, spectacular sky colors.
+West – golden hour, warm light, spectacular colors of the sky.

-It requires getting out/walking early and good logistics (sometimes even leaving a day early) – but the results are well worth it.
+It requires an early exit/walk and good logistics (sometimes even leaving the day before) – but the results are worth it.

 Some of my favorite photos were taken just when you had to get up at 3:30 in the morning and set off with a headlamp in your backpack 🌄